Table of Contents

 Example Use Case

-For example, to change fog settings based on area, attach a Volume Sampler Component to the camera's game object and use a visual script to read the sampled fog values each frame and apply them to the fog component or render pipeline.
-The Testing Chambers project contains a sample scene that demonstrates this.
-It modifies the fog settings when moving between two rooms.
+To change fog settings based on area, attach a Volume Sampler Component to the camera's game object (or enable AttachToMainCamera), enable WriteToBlackboard, and add entries named Fog.Color, Fog.Density, etc. The fog component automatically picks up matching keys from the world's blackboard.
+The Testing Chambers project contains a sample scene that demonstrates this, modifying the fog settings when moving between two rooms.

 See Also